orikerbis/application/README.md

     │   └── service.yaml
     └── values.yaml
 ```
+---
-# Features
+## Features

-	•	Client Application: A JavaScript-based app housed in the client/ directory, containerized using Docker.
-	•	Helm Chart: A Kubernetes Helm chart (fruits-app) for managing deployment resources.
-	•	CI/CD Workflow:
-	•	Testing: Ensures code quality and application reliability.
-	•	Image Building: Builds a Docker image for the client app.
+1. **Client Application**:
+   - Written in JavaScript.
+   - Dockerized using a `Dockerfile` for containerized deployment.

+2. **Helm Chart**:
+   - Located in the `fruits-app/` directory.
+   - Contains Kubernetes resource templates for deploying the application.

+3. **CI/CD Workflow**:
+   - Automates testing, building, and deployment of the app.
-	•	Image Push: Pushes the Docker image to an Amazon ECR registry.
+   - Pushes Docker images to an **Amazon ECR** registry.
-	•	Helm Chart Update: Updates the values.yaml file in another repository with the new image tag using the GitHub SHA.
+   - Updates the image tag in a `values.yaml` file in another repository.

+---